0somesh/Coin-Machine/README.md

 # This is a lottery machine program made in python.
-THis is made in python
+This is made in python

 # MIT liscence